Our 2025 Home Solar Performance: 5 Years of Real Data

 Total 2025 benefit: roughly €2,400.

 Over five years, we’ve self-consumed approximately 27,700 kWh in total.
-Even at a conservative blended average of €0.30/kWh (accounting for lower prices in the early years), that’s around €8,300 in cumulative grid savings — plus another around €1,000 in feed-in revenue across the period.
+Even at a conservative blended average of €0.30/kWh (accounting for lower prices in the early years), that equates to around €8,300 in cumulative grid savings, plus an additional €1,000 or so in feed-in revenue over the same period.

 The system is approaching the midpoint of its expected 20-year lifespan.
 At current benefit rates, we remain on track for a full payback well within that window.